Good customer service: 10 ways to deliver great customer service

 "Many businesses talk about great CX using terms like 'wow,' 'amaze,' and 'delight' when it comes to the impact they need have on customers.
-But there's so much bad CX out there, that to stand out, all you need to do is meet customer expectations," said Ben Motteram, Principal and CX Expert.
+But there's so much bad CX out there, that to stand out, all you need to do is meet customer expectations," says Ben Motteram, CX expert and founder of CXpert.

 Customer expectations have been rising for years, so meeting their expectations isn’t an easy task.
-A good place to start is by understanding what customers expect, and in 2021, that's speed, convenience, and friendliness.
+A good place to start is by understanding what customers expect—in 2021, that's speed, convenience, and friendliness.

-What are 3 important qualities of customer service?
-We surveyed 3,000 people worldwide to pinpoint this answer, and found that the 3 important qualities of customer service center around speed, convenience, and empathy.
+What are three important qualities of good customer service?
+We surveyed 3,000 people worldwide to pinpoint this answer and found that the key principles revolve around speed, convenience, and empathy.

 It might not surprise you to learn that the top answer is:

-So if speed is the top characteristic of the best customer service, clearly the customer getting their way must be the second highest-rated factor, right?
+So if speed is the top characteristic of the best customer service, clearly the customer getting their way must be the next highest-rated factor, right?

 10 ways to deliver good customer service